Eyschen Ministry: Economic and social policy

 As in other countries at the time, the social question was being raised by the development of modern industry.
 The neighbouring German Empire under Otto von Bismarck had, in the 1880s, started expanding the role of the state through the enactment of laws introducing health insurance, accident insurance and old age and invalidity insurance.
 Eyschen had been chargé d'affaires in Berlin and had been friends with the Chancellor's son, and was well aware of this legislation.
 When he became prime minister, he set about introducing something similar in Luxembourg.
 The government had long been reluctant to intervene in economic affairs, dominated as it was by liberals, but Luxembourg was to follow the model of its neighbour to the East.

 The law of 1891 gave a legal basis to mutual aid societies.
 In the early 20th century, a series of laws introduced obligatory insurance for workers: health insurance in 1901, accident insurance in 1902, and invalidity and old age insurance in 1911.
 The inspectorate of work and mines was established in 1902.
 The emergence of large steelworks brought the question of workers' accommodation, and the law of 1906 created financial aid for the purchase or construction of small homes.

 Alongside the working classes, the Eyschen government's attention was drawn to the new middle classes, and especially civil servants, whose number increased from 1,444 (1889) to 3,436 (1913).
 The law of 7 August 1912 established a Contingency Fund for Communal Functionaries.
 In 1913, a new status was established for public sector workers, guaranteeing a better recruitment, and a salary review led to an improvement in civil servants' material quality of life.
 Eyschen used the term "distributive justice" in defending this reform which reduced inequalities between senior and junior civil servants.

-Agriculture
+Agriculture and viticulture

 During the Eyschen years, Luxembourgish agriculture made great progress.
 The government played a large role in these developments by improving agricultural education, encouraging improvements in breeding and crop-growing techniques, facilitating the creation of farmers' cooperatives, and encouraging the use of chemical fertiliser.
 The steel industry gave Luxembourgish farmers a fertiliser that was cheap and efficient: the cinders from the Gilchrist–Thomas process.
 The government obliged the steel companies to provide the cinders from this procedure to farmers at a discounted rate, and made the attribution of new mining concessions conditional on them doing so.
 The government also encouraged wine-growers to turn towards producing quality wines.
 In 1909, a law and a Grand Ducal decree provided a new legal and regulatory framework for wine production.
 In 1892, the creation of a plant pathology service had already helped combat phylloxera.